janderland/janderland-elm/content/The-Promised-Land.md

 up, and yet something actual instead of a longer bucket list.

-> "I'm in love with functional programming.
-I want
+> I'm in love with functional programming.
+I want a honeymoon.
-> a honeymoon."

 Well, I guess I'll go with Elm.

-> "I want the content to be sharable in a compact format."
+> I want the content to be sharable in a compact format.

 Ok, we can write it in markdown.

-> "I also don't want any runtime errors.
-I'm using Elm
+> I also don't want any runtime errors.
+I'm using Elm after all.
-> after all."

 Fine, using Node.js, we'll transpile the markdown into Elm with the Elm compiler double checking our work.